TeamHypersomnia/Hypersomnia/README.md

 # Contributing

-To understand the repository's folder structure, make sure to read the [documentation](https://wiki.hypersomnia.xyz/folder_structure).

-Pull requests are welcomed, should they even be typo fixes, missing const guarantees or changes in nomenclature.
+Pull requests are welcomed, should they even be typo fixes or missing const guarantees.
-If you however plan to add a completely new feature, create a relevant [issue](https://github.com/TeamHypersomnia/Hypersomnia/issues) so that everybody knows about it, because the project is continuously in a very, very active development and may undergo a revolution when it is the least expected.
+If you plan to add a completely new feature, create a relevant [issue](https://github.com/TeamHypersomnia/Hypersomnia/issues) so that everybody knows about it, because the project is continuously in a very, very active development and may undergo a revolution when it is the least expected.

 A WIP documentation can be found at [wiki](https://wiki.hypersomnia.xyz).

 Make sure to check out [TeamHypersomnia](https://github.com/TeamHypersomnia) for other repositories that are useful when setting up your own custom servers.

-If you have questions or you fail to build *Hypersomnia*, create an [issue](https://github.com/TeamHypersomnia/Hypersomnia/issues).
+If you have questions or you fail to build *Hypersomnia*, reach out on [Discord](https://discord.gg/YC49E4G).
 Or if you just can't wait to utter some brilliant ideas with regard to the game, please do so, too!